zoom audio settings

 Un-click the "automatically adjust microphone volume" box.

-Adjust the volume to about 60% of maximum.
+Adjust the volume to about 75% of maximum as a starting point and test/adjust from there.
 Once your settings are complete, it's a good idea to leave this box open and monitor your input level.

 You'll want a level that does not go all the way to the right when you make your biggest/highest sounds.
 One little box level away is fine.